larock22/context-engineer/4-code-standard-anchors.md

 You are tasked with defining and enforcing system invariants—the non-negotiable truths that preserve integrity across the codebase.
 These are captured as memory anchors: UUID-tracked documents that define naming conventions, timeout policies, architectural laws, and quality standards.
 All memory anchor documents must be stored in the `.claude/memory_anchors` directory.

+This can also be used to track any other irregularities or violations of the codebase for cases or key files that need to be tracked.

 ### Purpose

 **Define what must never change.** Memory anchors are your system's constitutional law—the invariants that all code must respect.
 They're referenced by every other layer (specs, patterns, tests, code indexes) to ensure consistency.
 UUID-tracked so they can't drift silently.
 Enforced by CI, linting, runtime checks, and code review.